 Model Legislation:The Compact for Balanced Budget consolidates everything in the Article V process into just two overarching pieces of legislation — one congressional resolution and one interstate compact joined by thirty-eight states.
 The model legislation below furnishes the nuts and bolts of this crucial reform vehicle.

 Click above for the model interstate compact legislation that is the reform vehicle for the proposed BBA.
 It should be sponsored and introduced by state legislators.
 The compact allows the states to agree in advance to everything they control in the Article V process — from the text of the proposed amendment, to the application to Congress, to delegate appointments and instructions, to the selection of the convention location and rules, to the ultimate legislative ratification of the proposed BBA.
-Not only that, but as soon as two states join the Compact, a commission is formed to expand its membership and advance the BBA it carries.
+The Compact has already been joined by Alaska and Georgia, and its commission is in the process of being populated.

 Click above for the model congressional resolution that consents to the Compact for a Balanced Budget and sets in motion the corresponding Article V amendment process.
 It should be sponsored and introduced by members of Congress.
 It is a “concurrent” resolution because it does not require Presidential approval.
 It is an “omnibus” resolution because it contains several legislative parts in a single act that completely fulfills Congress’ role in the state-initiated Article V process—from the consent to the compact, to the call for the convention, to the ultimate ratification referral of the proposed BBA.